wilberquito/Paradigms-and-Programming-Languages/Haskell/Tipus (II).md

 - `Read` types that can be readed from the console: `read`

-To know if a `type` is an instance of a typeclass you can ask it to the compiler.
+To know if a `type` is an instance of a typeclass you can ask it to the compiler. e.g.,

-For example, let's see from which classes the type `Double` is instance.

 ```haskell
 GHCi> :info Double